 History of the ancient city of Polonnaruwa

 As a matter of fact, the third king Nissanka Malla bankrupted Polonnaruwa by attempting to match his predecessor’s achievements.
 Early 13th century the seat of power shifted to Colombo.
-Polonnaruwa’s era of glory was fading over time, leaving the old capital abandoned for the next 700 years.
-Until 1982, when the ancient city was declared a UNESCO world heritage site.
+Polonnaruwa’s era of glory faded over time, leaving the old capital abandoned for the next 700 years.
+Until 1982, when the ancient city was declared a UNESCO World Heritage Site.
 Today Polonnaruwa is considered to be one of the best-preserved historic cities in the whole world.

-We noticed that overall entrance tickets to UNESCO world heritage sites in Sri Lanka are more on the pricier side.
+We noticed that overall entrance tickets to UNESCO World Heritage sites in Sri Lanka are more on the pricier side.
 Thankfully these fees contribute to the maintenance of the sights.
 Also if you are truly interested in the place’s history, it’s well worth its price.
-Unlike Anuradhapura, the ancient city of Polonnaruwa is located within a well-defined bounded area.
-It almost gives the feeling of a huge open-air museum.

 Before heading out of the museum, we strongly encourage you to explore the well-preserved artifacts and historical treasures inside.
 Miniature reconstructions of the ruins show you what the city used to look like.
 The museum gives you a nice introduction to the sites and a chance to read up on its history.
 All in all the visit won’t take more than 30 minutes.